chaws/kcing/README.md

 Since kcing deals with the ELK stack, this means there are 3 different programs to keep track of configurations and running states.
 Use commands below for everyday management of your work.

-#### Backup kibana objects

-This might be the most important command to use because it allows different instances of kcing ELK stack to share the same visualizations.
-It works by exporting kibana's mappings and data straight out from ElasticSearch:

-    ./kcing.py backup_kbn

-That's it!
-It'll overwrite [kcing.kibana](kcing.kibana) (data) and [kibana.json](mapping_templates/kibana.json) (mappings), so please make sure to commit them and push it to the remote git server.

-#### Restore kibana objects

-This command is already run everytime the docker container is started, and it works as the opposite of the previous command:

-    ./kcing.py setup_kbn

-Please note that it *overwrites* your kibana's instance data and mappings.
-Be careful to run this command because you may lose data that you've been working on.

-#### Get more data from kernelci
+#### Getting data from kernelci

-There's already about 2500 objects in the original container, but you're likely to get more data to work on.
-The script below does this the hard way, by querying kernelci website's raw data for boots and builds, working itself out to retrieve lava files from [storage.kernelci.org](https://storage.kernelci.org).
+The script below queries kernelci apis for boots and builds, working itself out to retrieve lava files from [storage.kernelci.org](https://storage.kernelci.org).
 That being said, availability of data depends on kernelci's websites.

 Kcing comes with two ways of getting data: one that saves to `samples` directory, and another one that insert all data directly to ElasticSearch.